Skip to content

 Introduction#

-• structure types which are compositions of other types.
+• Structure types that are compositions of other types

 • OcaFloat32 is a typedef for float